Our tools put your brand alongside the best insurance shopping experience and create a significant new revenue channel.

 - Insurance information: If your sports organization manages or obtain insurances (General Liability, Participant Accident, D&O, Crime and Abuse & Molestation) through Player’s Health Cover, we may assist you with enrollment in insurance coverage, and Player’s Health Cover may process information related to your insurance coverage, including eligibility and enrollment information.
 We may also help you process or resolve claims for injuries, or abuse incidents, and as a result, may have access to PHI (personally identifiable information relating to past, present, or future health care or payment).
-Player’s Health takes steps to protect PHI consistent with the Health Insurance Portability and Accountability Act (HIPAA), and its attendant regulations.
+Player’s Health takes steps to protect PHI.
 Please see our disclosures Related to Insurance Services in Section 2 below.

 - Background Check Information: If you use PH Clear to manage your background check process, we may work with a third party to facilitate staff background checks and collect this information for you.

 - Information from Third-Party Sites and Services: If you use Player’s Health to manage third party services that integrate with the Service, we may have access to your information on such third-party services.
 We may, for example, have information about your use of a third-party registration service provider.